Abrahammc90/Burbuja/docs/user_guide.rst

 ~~~~~

 - For large systems, PDB input is recommended for speed and memory efficiency.
+- Also for large systems, consider increasing minimum_bubble_volume so that memory usage is reduced.
 - If using a non-PDB format, you must provide a compatible topology file.
 - GPU acceleration requires CuPy to be installed and a compatible GPU.
 - DX files (if detailed output is enabled) can be visualized with molecular graphics